emrcaca/Text-Expander-AI/README.md

-# Text-Expander-AI
-Kısayol genişletici ve AI destekli metin işleme özellikleri sunan bir Tampermonkey userscript'i.

-## Özellikler

-- Yaygın kısaltmaların otomatik genişletilmesi (brb, omw, idk, vb.)
-- AI destekli metin işlemleri:
-  - Gramer ve yazım düzeltme (-fix)
-  - Metin geliştirme ve detaylandırma (-gen)
-  - Metin iyileştirme ve güçlendirme (-imp)
-  - İngilizce-Türkçe çeviri (-en, -tr)
-- OpenAI GPT-3.5-Turbo entegrasyonu
-- Tüm metin giriş alanlarında çalışabilme

-## Kurulum

-1. [Tampermonkey](https://www.tampermonkey.net/) eklentisini tarayıcınıza yükleyin
-2. Bu script'i yeni bir userscript olarak ekleyin
-3. OpenAI API anahtarınızı girin
-4. Herhangi bir metin alanına kısayolları yazarak kullanmaya başlayın

-## Kullanım

-### Basit Kısaltmalar
-- `brb` → be right back
-- `omw` → on my way
-- `idk` → I don't know
-- `ty` → thank you
-- `np` → no problem
-- `btw` → by the way
-- `asap` → as soon as possible
-- `gg` → good game

-### AI Komutları
-- `-fix` - Metindeki gramer, yazım ve noktalama hatalarını düzeltir
-- `-gen` - Fikri daha detaylı ve kapsamlı bir versiyona geliştirir
-- `-imp` - Metni daha açık, öz ve etkileyici hale getirir
-- `-en` - Metni İngilizce'ye çevirir
-- `-tr` - Metni Türkçeye çevirir

-Kullanmak için komuttan sonra işlemek istediğiniz metni yazın ve boşluk tuşuna basın.

-Örnek: `Bu bir test yazısıdır -fix`

-## Gereksinimler

-- Tarayıcıda yüklü Tampermonkey eklentisi
-- Aktif OpenAI API anahtarı

-## Lisans
+# Text Expander

+An AI-powered text expansion tool with smart triggers and processing capabilities.

+## Features

+- Smart text expansion with customizable triggers
+- AI integration with multiple provider support (OpenAI, Anthropic, Cohere)
+- Real-time processing with visual feedback
+- Undo detection to prevent unwanted expansions
+- Customizable delay settings for AI commands
+- Works across all websites and text inputs

+## Installation

+1. Install Tampermonkey extension in your browser
+2. Create a new userscript
+3. Copy the contents of Text-Expander.js into the editor
+4. Save and enable the script

+## Usage

+### Text Expansion Triggers

+Type any of the predefined triggers and press space or enter to expand:
+- hi → Hello!
+- ok → okey
+- brb → Be right back
+- omw → On my way
+- thx → Thanks!
+- And many more...

+### Dynamic Content Triggers

+- :tarih → Current date in Turkish format
+- :date → Current date in US format
+- :saat → Current time in Turkish format
+- :time → Current time in US format
+- :gun → Current day of the week in Turkish

+### AI Commands

+Add any of these commands after your text and press space or enter:
+- -fix : Fix grammar and spelling errors
+- -imp : Improve text clarity and impact
+- -gen : Expand text into detailed response
+- -en : Translate to English
+- -tr : Translate to Turkish
+- -sum : Summarize text
+- -frm : Make text more formal
+- -cas : Make text more casual
+- -ai : Free-form AI prompt

+Example: "hello world -en" will translate the text to English.

+Press ESC to cancel AI processing.

+## Configuration

+Edit the AI_CONFIG section to set up your preferred AI provider and API keys:
+- AI_PROVIDER: Choose between "openai", "anthropic", "cohere", or "custom"
+- API keys for each provider
+- Model selection
+- Temperature and token settings

+## Requirements

+- Tampermonkey or compatible userscript manager
+- Internet connection for AI features
+- API keys for desired AI providers

+## License

 MIT